 How To Clean Ceramic Tile Like a Pro

-Step 1 — Try using a damp towel and clean water to remove the haze.
-This may be all that’s required depending how set the grout is.
+Step 1 — Try a damp cloth and clean water first; that may be enough.

-Step 2 — Use a rubber grout float.
-These are cheaply available if you didn’t install the grout yourself.
-Use the float like a squeegee to scrape up any leftover grout and remove the haze.
+Step 2 — Use a rubber grout float like a squeegee to scrape up leftover grout.

-Step 3 — Make a solution of 1 part white vinegar to 4 parts water in a spray bottle.
-Spray the tiles generously, then clean with a microfiber cloth.
+Step 3 — Mix 1 part white vinegar to 4 parts water, spray the tiles (glazed ceramic only — not natural stone), and wipe with a microfiber cloth.

 How To Clean Ceramic Tile Like a Pro